-- The Corporate Risk Internal Committee and from time to time the Board of Directors' Risk and Financial Committee evaluate monthly the evolution of corporate risks (strategic, financial, operational, regulatory, image and socio-environmental risks) by analysing structured information and indicators; and - The Governance and Integrated Management Department issues a semi-annual corporate risk report on the evolution of strategic, financial, operational, and legal risks in the period and the results of their monitoring.
+- The Corporate Risk Internal Committee and from time to time the Board of Directors' Risk and Financial Committee evaluate monthly the evolution of corporate risks (strategic, financial, operational, regulatory, image and socio-environmental risks) by analysing structured information and indicators; and - The Governance, Integrated Management and Cyber Security Executive Department issues a semi-annual corporate risk report on the evolution of strategic, financial, operational, and legal risks in the period and the results of their monitoring.
 The report is discussed by the Corporate Risk Internal Committee and submitted for approval to the Audit Committee, Risk and Financial Committee and Board of Directors, following which it is sent to BCB, CVM and BSM for approval.

-In relation to the monitoring and management of the operational risks identified under the bottomup approach, the Governance and Integrated Management Department issues a risk report for the operational processes containing the result of classification of the risks associated with the scope of the evaluation, which is presented to the Managing Director responsible for the process.
-In addition, the Governance and Integrated Management Department tracks the performance of risk indicators and monitors the implementation of action plans.
+In relation to the monitoring and management of the operational risks identified under the bottom-up approach, the Governance, Integrated Management and Cyber Security Executive Department issues a risk report for the operational processes containing the result of classification of the risks associated with the scope of the evaluation, which is presented to the Managing Director responsible for the process.
+In addition, the Governance, Integrated Management and Cyber Security Executive Department tracks the performance of risk indicators and monitors the implementation of action plans.

-To ensure that B3's operating procedures are implemented appropriately, the governance of its corporate risk management and internal controls is structured in terms of lines of defence, as described under Principle 3, Key Consideration 1.
+To ensure that B3's operating procedures are implemented appropriately, the governance of its corporate risk management and internal controls is structured in terms of lines, as described under Principle 3, Key Consideration 1.

-The lines of defense model are reflected in B3's documents and internal processes, and defined in the policies detailed below, which are available from its investor relations portal (ri.b3.com.br/en).
+The lines model is reflected in B3's documents and internal processes, and defined in the policies detailed below, which are available from its investor relations portal (ri.b3.com.br/en).

-The Compliance and Internal Controls Policy establishes principles, guidelines and responsibilities to be met for the strengthening and proper functioning of B3's internal control systems, which are based on good corporate governance practices defined in the standards and methodologies of the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+The Compliance and Internal Controls Policy establishes principles, guidelines, and responsibilities to be met for the strengthening and proper functioning of B3's internal control systems, which are based on good corporate governance practices defined in the standards and methodologies of the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-The Corporate Risk Policy and the Operational Risk Norms establishes principles, guidelines and responsibilities to be observed in B3's corporate risk management process, so as to enable the identification, assessment, processing, monitoring and reporting of operational risks inherent in business and information technology activities that support the operation of its trade and post-trade environments and systems, and its corporate processes, which are based on good corporate governance practices defined in the standards and methodologies of the COSO - Enterprise Risk Management Framework, CVM Resolution 135/22, and ABNT Standard NBR ISO 31000: 2009 - Risk Management: Principles and Guidelines.
+The Corporate Risk Policy and the Operational Risk Norms establishes principles, guidelines and responsibilities to be observed in B3's corporate risk management process, so as to enable the identification, assessment, processing, monitoring and reporting of operational risks inherent in business and information technology activities that support B3's operation environments and systems, which are based on good corporate governance practices defined in the standards and methodologies of the COSO - Enterprise Risk Management Framework, CVM Resolution 135/22, BCB Normative Instruction 374/23 and ABNT Standard NBR ISO 31000: 2009 - Risk Management: Principles and Guidelines.